One Thousand and One names

 Methods

-The following table lists common “portmanteau” names for linear models.
+The following table lists common “portmanteau” names for regression models.
 Note that different traditions/disciplines might use one particular name more often than the others.

 My usual recommendation is to move away from using specific names like “logistic regression” or “mixed-effects models” and instead just specify what kind of components your linear model has (see the Description column in the table).